The LEAD1 Association had its start over 30 years ago.

 Tom McMillen took over as President and Chief Executive Officer of the Division 1A Athletic Director’s Association, now LEAD1, in September 2015.

 While the mission of LEAD1 remains the same in its dedication to the success of student-athletes, both in the classroom and on the playing field, and in college and afterwards, the appointment of McMillen represents a new era with a renewed emphasis on the traditional ideas of the well-being of the student-athlete.
 A major part of this has been the rebranding campaign that resulted in the new name, public appearance, and mission statement.
 The LEAD1 headquarters relocated to Washington, D.C., in 2015 to allow for greater engagement with national policy makers that have a profound impact on student-athletes.

 LEAD1 also annually conducts the Institute, a three-day educational forum where experienced athletics directors teach and share information and know-how with the Institutes’ participants, who are typically senior level FBS athletics administrators nominated by their universities’ athletics directors to attend the program.
 The goal of the Institute, started by Baughman, is to help the participants be better prepared to move into the role of athletics director.
-The Institute also features the awarding of minority scholarships by the John McLendon Minority Scholarship Foundation to those who have demonstrated outstanding leadership qualities in college sports administration with the potential to advance to an athletic director position.
-This years’ Institute will be held on July 22-24, 2019 in Columbus, Ohio at Ohio State University.
+The Institute also features the awarding of minority scholarships to those who have demonstrated outstanding leadership qualities in college sports administration with the potential to advance to an athletic director position.
+Next years’ Institute will be held on June 25-28, 2023 in Ann Arbor, Michigan at University of Michigan.